aoyawale/gaming_desktop/README.md

 Role Name
 =========

 This role installs applications that most gamers use.
+This role for the moment concentrates on fedora but, it can be expanded for other distros.
 Requirements
 ------------

 Role Variables
 --------------